venture23-aleo/verulink/docs/architecture_overview.md

 ## Introduction

 This is a trusted  bridge platform that is designed to help move assets between Ethereum and Aleo blockchain.

+## Assumptions
+The design of the platform relies on following assumptions to be correct.
+### Trustable Participants
+It is assumed that the parties that will be running the attestor for the bridge can be trusted because of their self-interest and reputation.It is assumed the majority of participants wont collude to attack the bridge.

+### Guaranteed Delivery
+It is assumed that delivery of valid messages is guaranteed and messages will not be lost in process.
+Messages are persisted on source and target which will help ensure this.

+### Finality Is Ensured
+It is assumed that only the messages that are included in finalized blocks are attested by the participants and attestor will ensure that submission of message is also included in finalized block.

+### Message Delivery Is Sponsored
+It is assumed that the fee required for delivery of messages is sponsored by the participants that will be running the attestor nodes.

 ## Common Data Structures